 - Touch Upload.
 If you are in an area without cell service, the app will store the entries and upload them after you return (you have to go back into the app and touch the cloud next to your images to start these uploads).

-A LITTLE HARDER (computer method): The easiest option is often just fine, but often photos will be better if you edit them first: cropping (zooming in), is especially helpful, but you can do more if you like.
-Some editing can be done on the phone itself, but more can be done if you take your photos home and upload them to a computer to work with them.
-You might also have additional photos taken with a “real” camera.
+A LITTLE HARDER (computer method): The easiest option is often just fine, but often people prefer to use a camera to take pictures rather than their phone.
+Some, use a combination of phone and camera.
+Photos may also be better if you edit them first: cropping (zooming in), is especially helpful, but you can do more if you like.
 You can always add or delete photos in an observation once you have made it by clicking the edit option, so you can take some in the field and add edited ones later too.

 Note: you may be using some of your phone data plan allocation if you upload in the field because you are not connected to the internet via wifi.
-From your home computer with wifi internet connection, you can do a better job curating and avoid the data plan difficulties, but if you would rather upload with your phone, there really is no difference after the photos are up.
+From your home computer you can do a better job curating and avoid data upload limits.
+But, if you would rather upload with your phone, there really is no difference after the photos are uploaded.
 Make it easy for yourself, but also understand that good photos are easier to ID, which will make it easier for the data managers, and they can invest more time in getting other species on the list!